yared2/spring-boot-interview-questions/spring-boot-interview-questions.md

 Injects values from properties/yaml into variables.

 42. What is Spring Cloud Config?
-Externalized configuration stored in Git, server used to serve configs to multiple services.
+Externalized configuration stored in Git, served to multiple services.

 43. What is Feign Client?
 A declarative HTTP client used in microservices to call other services easily.